-Apart from financing activities from its resources, FMO provides loans, guarantees, grants and equity capital from government funds, within the conditions and objectives of those funds.
-The funds consist of subsidies provided under the General Administrative Law Act regarding MASSIF, Access to Energy Fund (‘AEF’), Building Prospects (‘BP’), Capacity Development Program (‘CD’), Partnership Development Fund (‘PDF’), Development Accelerator (‘DA’), Fund Emerging Markets for Developing Countries (also called ‘FOM-OS’) and Dutch Fund for Climate and Development (‘DFCD’).
+Apart from financing activities from its own resources, FMO provides loans, guarantees and equity capital from government funds, within the conditions and objectives of those funds.
+The funds consist of subsidies provided under the General Administrative Law Act regarding MASSIF, Access to Energy Fund (AEF), Building Prospects, Capacity Development Program (CD), Partnership Development Fund (PDF), Development Accelerator (DA), Fund Emerging Markets for Developing Countries (also called FOM-OS) and Dutch Fund for Climate and Development (DFCD)

-FMO incurs a risk in MASSIF as it has an equity share of 2.17% (2018: 2.17%).
-For the remaining interest in MASSIF, and the full risk in the other government funds, FMO has a contractual right and obligation to settle the results arising from the funds’ activities with the Dutch State.
-The economic risks related to these funds are predominantly taken by the Dutch government, and FMO has limited power over policy issues regarding these funds and receives a remuneration for managing these funds.
-Therefore, except for FMO’s equity share in MASSIF, the funds’ assets, results and liabilities are not included in the annual accounts.
+FMO incurs a risk in MASSIF as it has an equity share of 2.17% (2019: 2.17%).
+With respect to the remaining interest in MASSIF, and the full risk in the other government funds, FMO has a contractual right and obligation to settle the results arising from the funds’ activities with the Dutch State.
+The economic risks related to these funds are predominantly taken by the Dutch government, and FMO has limited power over policy issues regarding these funds.
+FMO receives a remuneration fees for managing these funds.
+Therefore, with the exception of FMO’s equity share in MASSIF, the funds’ assets, results and liabilities are not included in the annual accounts.
 The segment information paragraph provides more detail on the loans and equity investments managed for the risk of the Dutch State.

-In 2016 the EDFI Management Company (of which FMO is one of the shareholders together with the other EDFIs) has been established in Brussels to manage EC funding for the Electri-FI global facility.
+In 2016 the EDFI Management Company (of which FMO is one of the shareholders together with the other EDFIs) has been established in Brussels to manage European Commission (EC) funding for the Electri-FI global facility.
 In 2018 the Agri-FI investment facility as well as the Electri-FI Country Windows investment facility have been added.
 FMO, as accredited entity for the EC, acts as delegatee (contractee) for the EC and has sub-delegated all operational activities related to Electri-FI/Agri-FI and Electri-FI Country Windows to the EDFIMC.
-In the course of 2019 EDFIMC expects to obtain EC-accreditation and take over FMO’s contractee-role.

-FMO has received funds from the EU, USAID and the Dutch Government with the purpose to invest directly in Climate Investor One, a facility raised by FMO and managed by Climate Fund Managers (CFM) in 2016 .
-Climate Investor One (CIO) is a blended finance, capital-recycling facility mandated with delivering renewable energy infrastructure projects in emerging markets through its contribution to each phase of a project's lifecycle.
+FMO has received funds from the EU, USAID and the Dutch Government with the purpose to invest directly in Climate Investor One, a facility raised by FMO and managed by Climate Fund Managers (CFM).
+Climate Investor One (CIO) is a blended finance, capital-recycling facility mandated with delivering renewable energy infrastructure projects in emerging markets through its contribution to each phase of a projects lifecycle.
 Climate Investor One will create sustainable positive impact on the environment and communities of developing countries.